|

 drum.
 With a little practice, you can come up with numerous

-little melodies around the drums for your drum solos.
+little melodies and melodic drum beats around the drums for

 147. Drum Solo idea: Play your drums